2019 NFL season: Conference

+1 2 3 San Francisco finished ahead of Green Bay and New Orleans based on head-to-head sweep, claiming the No. 1 seed.; 1 2 Green Bay claimed the No. 2 seed over New Orleans based on conference record.; 1 2 Chicago finished ahead of Dallas based on head-to-head victory.; 1 2 Atlanta finished ahead of Tampa Bay based on division record.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The 2019 playoffs began on January 4–5, 2020 with the wild-card round.
 The four winners of these games visited the top two seeds in each conference in the Divisional Round games on January 11–12.
 The winners of those games advanced to the Conference Championships on January 19.
 The 2020 Pro Bowl was played at Camping World Stadium in Orlando on January 26.
 Super Bowl LIV was played at Hard Rock Stadium in Miami on February 2.

 The start times for the Divisional Round games on Sunday, January 12, were moved to 3:00 p.m. and 6:30 p.m.
 ET (as is already the case with the conference championship games), rather than the typical 1:00 p.m. and 4:30 p.m. windows used for this round in previous seasons.

 This was the final season under the 12-team playoff bracket.

 Notable events

 Andrew Luck's retirement

 News of Indianapolis Colts quarterback and 2012 first overall pick Andrew Luck retiring broke out during the Colts' third preseason game.
 His retirement quickly became one of the most surprising revelations of the year.
 During his post-game press conference, Luck stated that his retirement was due to the recent mental and physical difficulties of playing football.
 Luck had won the NFL Comeback Player of the Year Award in 2018.